 Axonometric drawings are a powerful tool for visually communicating complex spatial arrangements.
 Their unique viewpoint allows for highly descriptive drawings that represent three-dimensional space on a two-dimensional surface.
 With parallel projections, the usual laws of perspective don’t quite apply: There is no shift in scale as there would be through a camera lens or through our own eyes.
-While these drawings often feature perfect proportions and dimensions, they are particularly compelling as they hover between reality as we know it and impossibility: The human eye can never see space in this way.
+While these drawings often feature perfect proportions and dimensions, they are particularly compelling as they hover between reality and impossibility: The human eye can never see space in this way.

 Image via Pinterest

 Orange County Government Center by Paul Rudolph, Goshen, N.Y.

 Rudolph’s masterful hand drawings are a testament to the power of combing representational techniques to communicate multiple aspects of a building.
 An axonometric view and a section perspective work in tandem to communicate the exterior façade’s protruding rectilinear volumes as well as the interior space within them.
 The axonometric drawing is quite unusual in that it rotates the entire drawing in space to provide a ground-up view, which presents the building from a believable human viewpoint.
 The second provides us with a birds-eye view, showing the 87 multi-level roofs that allow daylight to enter throughout the building.

 This pair of drawings shows a space together and pulled apart.
 The use of axonometric projection illustrates not only how the space appears and might be inhabited but also the sheer simplicity of the design.
 The drawing explodes the installation into its four core components: floor, content, structure and roof, revealing the design’s modularity and replicability.